techidaily/site-facebook/source/_posts/elevate-your-profiles-security-essential-secrets-of-fb-protection.md

  Facebook has a dedicated section where users can add personal information, education, and work details.
 But is adding that info really necessary?
 Do Facebook and other users need to know where you went to middle school?

- It might seem intriguing to enter everything, but[users do not need to upload all their personal information](https://www.makeuseof.com/tag/9-things-never-share-social-media/) .
+ It might seem intriguing to enter everything, but [users do not need to upload all their personal information](https://www.makeuseof.com/tag/9-things-never-share-social-media/) .
 You should only add the necessary information, like your name, city, and recent profile picture.

  Facebook allows its users to add a status update with the location.
 If you wish to keep your whereabouts private, avoid uploading that for the general public.